Wrist & Hand Arthritis

 How is arthritis of the hand or wrist diagnosed?

-If you are experiencing symptoms of arthritis, you may want to visit orthopaedic surgeon Dr James McLean in one of his Adelaide or Darwin practice locations.
+If you are experiencing symptoms of arthritis, you may want to visit orthopaedic surgeon Dr James McLean in one of his Adelaide practice locations.
 During your consultation, Dr McLean will physically examine your hands and ask you questions about your symptoms and family history.
 X-rays are commonly used to diagnose arthritis.
 In cases of rheumatoid arthritis, a blood test may also be used.

 Treatment options for arthritis of the hand or wrist